Oscar-Jiram/Predictive-Maintenance-Risk-Scoring/README.md

 ## Limitations
 - The analysis is based on historical data only.
 - External factors such as maintenance quality and operator behavior are not included.
 - The risk score represents relative risk, not exact failure probability.
+- Failures represent a relatively rare subset of observations, which limits direct probability estimation.

 ---